 Auxiliary electrical system

-assembly of electrical energy-using components necessary to make a main energy conversion function; such as a power burner, induced or forced-draft blower motor, ignition system (but not a resistance heating element supplied by the manufacturer as part of
+assembly of electrical energy-using components necessary to make a main energy conversion function; such as a power burner, induced or forced-draft blower motor, ignition system (but not a resistance heating element supplied by the manufacturer as part of a water heater).

 Auxiliary thermal source

 source of thermal energy, other than solar, used, for example, to provide service water heating; usually in the form of electrical resistance heat or thermal energy derived from combustion of fossil fuels.